Kirsty (Hellraiser): In film

 Kirsty returns in the sixth installment of the Hellraiser series, Hellraiser: Hellseeker, where she has married a man named Trevor Gooden (Dean Winters), and supposedly died in a car crash, which Trevor has incurred amnesia from.
 Attempting to piece his life back together, Trevor's past is revealed to him by Pinhead, who tells Trevor that he repeatedly cheated on Kirsty and had conspired with a friend to kill her using Lemarchand's box.
 Trevor's plan backfired, as, after summoning Pinhead and the Cenobites, Kirsty proposed to give them five souls for her own.
 Pinhead reveals to Trevor that Kirsty had killed three of his mistresses and his friend, and that he is the fifth sacrifice.
 Trevor is in the Cenobites' realm, Kirsty shot him in the head while the two were driving, which caused the car accident.
 The film's final shot has Kirsty leaving a crime scene with Lermanchand's box, having escaped all conviction by framing Trevor for the murders she committed before killing him.

+In audio

+In 2018 Bafflegab Productions released an audio drama adaptation of The Hellbound Heart.
+It closely follows Clive Barker's original novella, and keeps the dynamic of Kirsty being Rory's (not Larry's) friend and colleague.
+She is portrayed by English actress Alice Lowe.